|

 water to enter on a 45 Right downwind to land on runway 06 at Hoquiam

+Airport.
 Now, realize this, I hadn't done a right hand

 pattern yet.
 I felt that I did pretty good on my pattern work